chrismlarson/redistricting/README.md

 A complete Forest Fire fill without breaking up counties (This is next):
 ![Forest Fire Fill - No Breaking](https://content.screencast.com/users/ChrisLars/folders/Snagit/media/e4ce9633-7523-4a81-b0f1-8e33e4a277f9/11.15.2018-06.43.png)

-## Notes
+# Notes
-Notice that we are only using population maps to create the district maps
+Notice that the method is only using population maps to create the district maps

 [Third Party Licensing](ThirdPartyLicensing.md)